 Sammy Lambert, a 29-year-old arable farmer from Bridlington, has reached the final stage of the competition as one of 25 women vying for the crown.

 The Bishop Burton College graduate, who farms with her husband and father, growing wheat, barley, beans, oilseed rape and oats, says there’s much more to the competition than looking fabulous.

 “I chose to enter Miss Great Britain as a lot of people think it is just about looking good, wearing make-up and wearing an evening gown, but it’s not all about that,” she explains.
 “It is focused more on being confident with your own body and inspiring other people.”

-To reach the final, Sammy has competed in several rounds of interview.
 She says she’s in the competition to inspire confidence in other women, having struggled with her self-confidence in the past.